 The MULTI-TEC units will supply 100% of rated cooling airflow in free cooling mode with ability to exhaust the same amount through the unit itself without any additional relief openings in the shelter.

-MULTI-TEC units are available with optional electric heat and/or dehumidification.
+MULTI-TEC units are fully charged with refrigerant and have optional electric heat.

 Single Unit Operation